Recently Browsing 0 members

 What does this mean?: Considered the most suited race for surviving long fights and ideally clearing ZG/AQ, which will be the first raids where difficulties will arise.
 The 5% hp is great and is inherently based on absolute hp, so it will scale with the amount of hp obtained from gear and world buffs.
 In regards to War Stomp, be cautious you cannot dodge, block, or parry while casting the spell.
 However, its overall usefulness outweigh this slight inconvenience.
 The 15 skill increase to Herbalism is also nothing to scoff at while leveling.
 Troll

 What does this mean?: The race focusing on dealing threat instead of anything else.
-Generally, threat is not an issue, if you glaringly foresee having threat issues, than I unquestionably advocate for troll above all other races.
+Generally, threat is not an issue, if you glaringly foresee having threat issfessions.
+The goal is to gather a large sues, than I unquestionably advocate for troll above all other races.
 Their "Regeneration" racial is insignificant even with a lot of spirit.
 Troll will especially deal a lot of threat on "Beast" bosses, ex: Magmadar in MC, Whirlaxis and Gahz'ranka in ZG, etc...
 Orc

 Axe Specialization Blood Fury Hardiness Command